Mlaiel/iacherie/mlops/ai_infrastructure/README.md

 Copyright (c) 2025 Fahed Mlaiel.
 All rights reserved.

-This module is part of the Ainflue MLOps platform and is proprietary software.
+This module is part of the iacherie MLOps platform and is proprietary software.